 BUY THE GILDED SCARAB

-You can buy the Gilded Scarab from Dreamspinner or Amazon, or get a signed copy by contacting me here.
+You can buy the Gilded Scarab from the Dreamspinner or Amazon links to the right, or get a signed copy by contacting me here.

 He drew a breath so shaky I heard it from where I stood beside the bed.
 And another.
 He turned his head toward me at last, and the firelight sprang up to light the side of his face, limning his cheekbone in red-gold, sliding its way across the side of his neck and pooling shadows in the hollow of his throat, slipping more shadows under his cheekbones and edging the line of his jaw.